sicchio/DM997X-Thesis-FALL16/dm997X_ms_thesis_website.md

 # THESIS PROCESS WEBSITE

+*Post URL weekly in the main MS Thesis Slack Channel.*

 You should have a **dedicated**, thesis website to document your **weekly** progress/process of your MS Thesis.
 Students are expected to share their progress with others using their process website.
 * Ideally under your own domain name with a "thesis" folder.
 See Ernie's link below under Example Process Websites.
     * I recommend [Siteground](http://siteground.com) for purchasing a domain and web hosting.